XiaoxuanLu/Movie_recommender_system/README.md

    * Compare the simple recommender to information on [IMDb website](https://www.imdb.com/chart/top/?ref_=nv_mv_250).
    * Compare the content-based recommender systems to other mainstreams such as Amazon prime videos
 - [x] Saving the Trained Model for Deployment
+- [x] Deploying the website on cloud if time allowed
 - [ ] Writing the report
-- [x] Creating a Website and deploying the model if time allowed
-- [x] Deploying the website on cloud if time allowed

-## Division of work (for now)
+## Division of work
-- Xiaoyu: simple recommender
+- Xiaoyu: simple recommender, evaluations
-- Xiaoxuan: data preprocessing and work on the content-based recommender
+- Xiaoxuan: content-based recommender, website deployment
-- Yiming: feature addition of the simple recommender, later join on the content-based recommender
+- Yiming: simple recommender, website deployment
-- Violette: content-based recommender
+- Violette: content-based recommender, evaluations

 ## Documentation
 - README.md: an overview of the project
-- Simple_recommender.ipynb: build a simple recommender based on ranking, langauge, runtime, and year
-- Content_based_recommendation.ipynb: build a content based recommender based on the text features such as tagline, overview, and actor.
-Compare and combine several similarity methods to build the recommender.
-- Visualizing_data.ipynb: Visualize the original dataset, and plot some fancy graphs to see if any feature is interesting to use.
+- ...

 ## How to run the project?
 - clone or download this repository to your local machine